-Our Board is made up of 11 people, nine non-executive directors and two executive directors.
+Our Board is made up of 10 people, nine non-executive directors and the Chief Executive.
 Their remit is to establish and review policies, strategies and service standards in accordance with the legislation and requirements set by the Regulator of Social Housing.
 In addition, they make decisions about resourcing and budgets, and are responsible for monitoring and reviewing our performance.

 To view our Board Members' declarations of interest please click on the link at the foot of the page.